ENGL 511.01 | Fall 2023 | Hybrid–F2F (alternating Wednesdays 5:30 – 8:15) and Online

 - Recognize a range of contemporary theoretical models for analyzing and interpreting texts and incorporate theoretical perspectives into their own writing.

-- Reflect on how MA-level work in English Studies and in the joint program may serve their personal goals and can serve as preparation and a credential for a number of occupations/careers.
+- Reflect on how MA-level work in English Studies and in the joint program may serve their personal and professional goals

-Additional readings will be posted on OAKS in the Readings module and on individual week modules.
+Additional readings will be posted on OAKS in the Readings module and on individual week modules on the course schedule.

 While this course website hosted by WordPress hosts our primary syllabus with the course schedule, this class will employ OAKS, the College’s online learning management system.
 We will use OAKS for additional required readings, discussions, and the grade book function.